YuxiangChen13/YuxiangChen13.github.io/projects/212Projects.md

 As the project had strict requirements, there were many challenging aspects, such as implementing the debug mode, a command-line flag that, when passed, prints detailed diagnostic output for every function call including parameter values and memory addresses.
 This taught me how to think about program state at a low level and how to build observability into a system from the start, a habit that carries over into any kind of software development.
 Overall this project gave me a strong foundation in systems programming, data structures, and the fundamentals of how programs manage memory.
 At an overall level, this project was the culmination of the C and C++ Knowledge I learnt during the class.

-You can see the codebase for this project at the [Github page](https://github.com/YuxiangChen13/Projects).
+You can see the codebase for this project at the [Github page](https://github.com/YuxiangChen13/Projects), As well as the actual app [here](https://yuxiangchen13.github.io/Habit-Planner/).